 Located in the harness racing heartland of Canterbury, New Zealand, Nevele R Stud is one of the Southern Hemisphere’s premier standardbred breeding farms.

-Founded more than three and half decades ago, Nevele R has been home to numerous top stallions over the years, including the legendary Holmes Hanover (sire of the most NZ bred winners ever at over 1400), Timely Knight, El Patron, Boyden Hanover, Nero’s B B, Soky’s Atom and more recently champion sires Falcon Seelster and Live Or Die.
+Founded more than three and half decades ago, Nevele R has been home to numerous top stallions over the years, including stud stalwarts Holmes Hanover, Falcon Seelster and Live Or Die.

-This season we’re proud to offer a line-up that includes some of the best-credentialled North American and Australasian pacing stallions available, along with an elite selection of world class trotting sires.
+This season we are proud to offer a stallion roster that includes some of the best credentialled North American and Australasian pacing stallions available along with a diverse line-up of quality trotting stallions.

-The Stud boasts first class facilities, experienced veterinarians, an unrivalled 24 hour foal watch service and consistently has on-farm in foal rates of 90% or more.
+The Stud boasts first class facilities, skilled veterinarians, an experienced and knowledgeable 24-hour foal watch service and has consistently high on-farm in foal rates season after season.

 The farm itself spans 500 acres of mostly irrigated pasture – allowing us to provide an ideal environment for your mare and foal during their stay.